 No. Monitoring software changes what pumpers do, it does not replace them.
 Pumpers still make rounds, inspect equipment, and handle work that sensors cannot cover.
 Monitoring lets pumpers prioritize (which stops need attention today) and eliminates low-value check-ins on tanks that have not moved since the last visit.

-Ready to See How Light Monitoring Changes a Route?
+Ready to See How Light Monitoring Actually Works in the Field?

-See a route, a pumper day, and how the data flows back to whoever pays the pumper.
+See the hardware, a pumper day, and how the data flows back to whoever owns the well.
 No sign-up to look.